Informational Autocrats, Diverse Societies: Setup

-The receivers are \textit{heterogeneous} both in their preferences and in their prior beliefs.
-The heterogeneity of priors captures the idea that even people with identical payoffs may have different perspectives about the likelihood that a given policy will succeed.
-We let $p_r$ denote receiver $r$'s prior that the state is good and, let $f(c,p)$ denote the joint density of costs and priors in the population of receivers.
-We take the distribution $f$ as a primitive of the model and study how changing the distribution affects the sender's optimal policy.
-We assume that $f$ is common knowledge, continuously differentiable, and bounded.
+Citizens are heterogeneous in both their preferences and their prior beliefs.
+The heterogeneity of priors captures the idea that even people with identical payoffs may have different perspectives about the likelihood that the autocrat is competent.
+We let $p_r$ denote citizen $r$'s prior that the state is good and, and let $f(c,p)$ denote the joint density of costs and priors in the population.
+We take $f$ as a primitive of the model and study how changing this distribution affects the autocrat's optimal policy.
+We assume that $f$ is common knowledge and continuously differentiable and bounded over its support.

-We can partition the set of receivers into \emph{ex-ante supporters} and \emph{ex-ante opponents} of the proposed policy.
-Any receiver $r$ with $p_r \geq c_r$ is an ex-ante supporter, who would support the proposed policy without additional information.
-Ex-ante supporters are in the bottom right half of Figure \ref{fig:distribution}.
-Conversely, the receivers in the top left half of Figure \ref{fig:distribution} are ex-ante opponents, who have high costs and unfavorable priors and would not support the policy without additional information.

-The heterogeneity of perspectives poses a challenge for a sender who wants to garner broad support for her proposed policy.
-Convincing different receivers with different priors requires different communication strategies.
-Yet, communication is public, so the sender cannot tailor her messaging strategy to the diverse perspectives of receivers.
+The heterogeneity of perspectives poses a challenge for an autocrat who wants to garner broad support.
+Convincing different citizens with different preferences and beliefs requires different communication strategies.
+Yet, communication is public, so the autocrat cannot tailor his messaging strategy to citizens' diverse perspectives.
 The main characterization result of the paper concerns the optimal way of resolving the inherent tension in convincing different segments of the population.

-\paragraph{Timing.} The timing of the communication game is as follows: \begin{enumerate} \item The prior and cost of each receiver is drawn, and each receiver $r$ observes $(p_r,c_r)$. \item The sender commits to a strategy $\sigma$, which is observed by each receiver. \item The state is realized, and the sender sends the message drawn according to $\sigma$. \item Each receiver $r$ updates his prior and chooses an action $a_r$. \item Payoffs are realized. \end{enumerate} The solution concept we adopt is the Perfect Bayesian Equilibrium.
+\paragraph{Timing.} The timing of the communication game is as follows: \begin{enumerate} \item The prior and cost of each citizen are drawn, and citizen $r$ observes $(p_r,c_r)$. \item The autocrat commits to a strategy $\sigma$, which is observed by all citizens. \item The state is realized, and the autocrat sends the message drawn according to $\sigma$. \item Each citizen $r$ updates her prior and chooses an action $a_r$. \item Payoffs are realized. \end{enumerate} The solution concept we adopt is the Perfect Bayesian Equilibrium.